henriqueholtz/Aws-Struggle/Compiled/Others.md

 - Regional service;
 - Called AMI or snapshot (to EC2 for example)
-- An Amazon Machine Image (AMI) provides the information required to launch an instance.
-You must specify an Amazon Machine Image (AMI) when you launch an instance.
+- An AMI provides the information required to launch an instance.
+You must specify an AMI when you launch an instance.
 - EBS snapshots are one of the components of an AMI, but EBS snapshots alone cannot be used to deploy the same EC2 instances across different Availability Zones (AZs).
-- The Amazon Machine Image (AMI) must be in the same region as that of the Amazon EC2 instance to be launched.
+- The AMI must be in the same region as that of the Amazon EC2 instance to be launched.
 You can copy an AMI from one region to another.

 ---